External engagement is important to be able to understand the issues and challenges relating to climate and the evolution of policy development.

 An interdisciplinary team of natural scientists, social scientists and policy analysts supports this mission, with their efforts coordinated through the maintenance and application of a set of analytical frameworks that integrate the various components of global system change and potential policy response.

-IHS/CERA hosts bi-annual forums where member companies can discuss global climate change and clean energy research and its implications for policy.
+IHS Markit hosts forums where member companies can discuss global climate change and clean energy research and its implications for policy.
 They provide a wide range of research products to ensure that members are up to date with current developments around the world.

 Additionally, we have worked with the following groups: